 Despite these downsides, it is possible that residential alcohol addiction treatment is still the best choice.
 Those who have moderate to severe alcohol use syndrome, experience severe withdrawal symptoms, or have underlying physical or mental disorders should choose residential treatment over outpatient care.

 Outpatient treatment is where the patient lives at home and commutes to the alcohol abuse treatment center according to the schedule created by the center meant to be used by the patient.
 At first, this might mean coming in seven days a week at 10 hours a day.
 As a result, the patient would still need to take time off from work, but would better be able to attend to family commitments.
 Over time, the patient would come in less and less, and for fewer hours each time, up until the point they graduated from the program.

-Outpatient care is often favored by patients because it is more flexible than residential care and their insurance providers are more open to funding it in full.
+Alcohol rehab outpatient care is often favored by patients because it is more flexible than residential care and their insurance providers are more open to funding it in full.
 In some cases, the user may start with residential treatment and then transition to outpatient care once stable.
 However, strictly using outpatient alcohol addiction rehab does have some problems, especially if a person is a relapsed alcoholic.